Sessional Job Opportunities

 Teaching Assistant Job Opportunities

-The Faculty of Health Sciences is posting the following TA position for HSCI 442 for the Spring Semester 2019.
-The posting closes on Wednesday, December 19, 2018 at 1:00 p.m.
+The Faculty of Health Sciences is re-posting the following TA positions for HSCI 100 and HSCI 130 for the Fall Semester 2019.
+The posting closes on Monday, August 12, 2019 at 4:30 PM.

 All qualified candidates are encouraged to apply; however, Canadian citizens and permanent residents will be given priority.
 Simon Fraser University is committed to employment equity and welcomes applications from all qualified women and men, including visible minorities, Aboriginal people, persons with disabilities, and LGBTQ-identified persons.

 The University is committed to the principle of equity in employment.
 (See Policy GP 19.)

 The information submitted with your application is collected under the authority of the University Act (R.S.B.C.
 1996, c.468, s.
 27(4)(a)), applicable federal and provincial employment regulations and requirements, the University's non-academic employment policies and applicable collective agreements.